B1.6 Count to 10 by halves, thirds, fourths, fifths, sixths, eighths, and tenths, with and without the use of tools.

 Directions

 Students stand in a circle.
-One student chooses a unit fraction, say one fifth.
+One student chooses a unit fraction, such as one fifth.

 The first student says "1 one fifth," the second student says "2 one fifths," the third student says "3 one fifths," and so on.

-When a student arrives at a whole number (for example, "5 one fifths"), that person claps his or her hands and then says the equivalent whole number (in this case, 1).
+When a student arrives at a whole number (for example, "5 one fifths"), that person claps their hands and then says the equivalent whole number (in this case, 1).

-This activity continues so that it counts well beyond 1.
+This activity should continue well beyond the count of 1.

 Once all students have had a chance to name and count in unit fractions, ask questions that are designed to develop their fraction sense.